What Is Probate In Texas?

 What Factors Set The Stage For Probate To Occur?

-After an individual dies, someone must step forward and file an application to admit a Will to Probate or open an Administration.
-Generally, you need a probate or administration if you have assets which are titled assets such as real estate, bank accounts, retirement accounts, annuities or other financial assets and vehicles which must be transferred.
+After an individual dies, someone must step forward and file an application to admit a will to Probate or open an Administration.
+Generally, you need a probate or administration if you have assets such as real estate, bank accounts, retirement accounts, annuities or other financial assets and vehicles which must be transferred.
 The Probate Court will issue Letters Testamentary or Letters of Administration which letters give authority to the Applicant to collect or muster the assets and settle the accounts of the estate.

 In some cases, with limited assets, no debt, and a valid Will, the party may elect to Probate the Will as a Muniment of Title.
 Muniment of Title is an abbreviated procedure which can be used to transfer a limited number of assets quickly.
 This procedure should be used with care because, once a Will has been admitted to Probate, even as a Muniment of Title, a formal probate cannot be opened later, even in the case of discovered claims or additional assets not previously known to the Applicant.